 |Full size||43 cm|

-Set your measuring tape about one inch below the end point of cheekbone of your horse and measure this area in circumference (circular path).
-Also, keep this area a bit loose because it may apply some pressure to the nose when reins are attached.
+Set your measuring tape about one inch below the end point of each of the cheekbones of your horse.
+Measure the circumference of this area.
+While you’re doing it, keep this area a bit loose.
+Otherwise it may apply too much pressure to your horse’s nose when reins are attached.

-Noseband is directly attached to the crown piece.
-A wide noseband makes your horse look even cooler.
-However, some riders don’t put noseband in bridle to show off the beauty of their horse.
+The noseband is directly attached to the crown piece.
+At the moment it’s trendy to use a wide noseband on your horse.
+However, some riders don’t put noseband on at all, to show off the beauty of their horse.

-But it is recommended for new riders to use noseband for better control over their horses.
-Let’s check out the list of standard sizes of the nosebands available in the market.
+That said, it’s recommended for new riders to use noseband for better control over their horses.
+Let’s check out the list of standard sizes of the nosebands available on the market.

 |Small Pony||53 cm|